-Through the Master of Science Program in Cultural Sociology the MS-candidate acquires knowledge which, in the field of sociology and cultural analysis, is based on the highest international research.
+The Master of Science Programme in Cultural Sociology provides knowledge which, in the field of sociology and cultural analysis is based on the highest international research.

-The MSc is able to on an advanced level to understand and, on a scientific basis, to reflect on this knowledge and identify relevant, scientific issues.
+The MSc is able to understand and, on a scientific basis, to reflect on this knowledge and identify relevant scientific issues.